SahilWadhawan/React-Flow/README.md

 # Basic React Flow Editor

-This project is a simple implementation of a React Flow application, created as part of an internship Assignment at IDEAS TIH, ISI Kolkata.
+This project is a simple implementation of a React Flow application, created as part of an Internship Assignment at IDEAS TIH, ISI Kolkata.
 It demonstrates the basic functionality of React Flow, including node creation, drag-and-drop capabilities, and displaying node properties.
 The application features a clean, intuitive interface with a light/dark theme toggle for enhanced user experience.

 ## Key Features